markvanderloo/dircreate/README.md

 #### Great!
 Can I make this permanent?
-Yes, if you add the following line to your `Rprofile-site` file (you find it under `//<your R installation dir>/etc/`) the package will be loaded invisibly.
+Yes, if you add the following line to your `Rprofile.site` file (you find it under `//<your R installation dir>/etc/`) the package will be loaded invisibly.

 ```r
 suppressPackageStartupMessages(library(dircreate))
 ```
+You can also add it to your own `.Rprofile` file so it only affects you and not all users.

 #### But, I need the original!
 No problem, just use